htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 PROVISIONER Node
 ^^^^^^^^^^^^^^^^

-The PROVISIONER node is a single and special node that is always run at the beginning of a DAG.
+The :dag-cmd:`PROVISIONER[Usage]` node is a single and special node that is always run at the beginning of a DAG.
 It can be used to provision resources (i.e. Amazon EC2 instances, in-memory database servers) that can then be used by the remainder of the nodes in the workflow.
-The syntax used for the **PROVISIONER** command is
+The syntax used for the :dag-cmd:`PROVISIONER` command is

 .. code-block:: condor-dagman

     PROVISIONER NodeName SubmitDescription

-When the PROVISIONER node is defined in a DAG, DAGMan will run the PROVISIONER node before all other nodes and wait for the PROVISIONER job to state it is ready.
+When the :dag-cmd:`PROVISIONER` node is defined in a DAG, DAGMan will run the :dag-cmd:`PROVISIONER` node before all other nodes and wait for the provisioner node's job to state it is ready.
-To achieve this, the PROVISIONER job must set it's job ClassAd attribute :ad-attr:`ProvisionerState` to the enumerated value ``ProvisionerState::PROVISIONING_COMPLETE`` (currently: 2).
+To achieve this, the provisioner node's job must set it's job ClassAd attribute :ad-attr:`ProvisionerState` to the enumerated value ``ProvisionerState::PROVISIONING_COMPLETE`` (currently: 2).
 Once notified, DAGMan will begin running the other nodes.

-The PROVISIONER runs for a set amount of time defined in its job.
+The :dag-cmd:`PROVISIONER` node runs for a set amount of time defined in its job.
 It does not get terminated automatically at the end of a DAG workflow.
 The expectation is that it needs to explicitly de-provision any resources, such as expensive cloud computing instances that should not be allowed to run indefinitely.

 .. warning::

-    Currently only one PROVISIONER node may exist for a DAG.
+    Currently only one :dag-cmd:`PROVISIONER` node may exist for a DAG.
 If multiple are defined in a DAG then an error will be logged and the DAG will fail.

 :index:`SERVICE node<single: DAGMan; SERVICE node>`